Lizziekoe/jsAssessmentThree/README.md

 Installation and Usage
 ------------
-To run the app click here: http://lizziekoe.github.io/jsAssessmentThree/
+To run the app clone this repository, run
+$python -m SimpleHTTPServer
+from the directory, then open up localhost:8000 in your browser.

 Motivation
 --------